AstarNetwork/astar-docs/docs/use/how-to-guides/faq/dapp-staking.md

 A: The 16 eligible projects were not newly selected.
 They are the projects that remained after the Astar Community Council (ACC) conducted a large-scale cleanup of the previous 72-project roster.
 Following months of continuous monitoring, 56 projects were delisted, reducing the pool to those that could credibly meet the standards required under the limited-slot model.

-The criteria applied during that review — as defined in the dApp Staking Code of Conduct and the updated Entry Requirements and Removal Criteria — targeted projects that demonstrated one or more of the following over an extended period:
+The criteria applied during that review, as defined in the dApp Staking Code of Conduct and the updated Entry Requirements and Removal Criteria, targeted projects that demonstrated one or more of the following over an extended period:

 - Prolonged inactivity or no visible development progress
 - No measurable onchain contribution or ecosystem impact